 We test how easy it is to use a particular TV's smart interface and how responsive the TV's menus are.
 We do this by measuring the time it takes for apps to load and how long it takes to change settings like brightness.
 Since smart interfaces are typically plastered with advertisements, we test to see how intrusive those advertisements are and if they can be disabled by the user.
 Additionally, we test if the TV is cast capable, if it supports USB playback, and how functional the included remote is.
 However, you shouldn't get a TV based solely on its smart platform either, as you still want something with good picture quality.
 If you want to learn more about the tests that inform our picks, check out our article on how we test dozens of TVs each year.

 Below are our recommendations for the best smart TVs in 2024.
-Also, see our picks for the best TVs, the best 4k TVs, and the best sounding TVs.
+Also, see our picks for the best movie TVs, the best 4k TVs, and the best sounding TVs.
 If you need a soundbar to pair with your new smart TV, check out our best soundbars article.
 You can also vote on which TVs you want us to buy and test.
 To learn more about the 2024 models, check out our 2024 TV lineup page.

 The best smart TV we've tested is the Samsung S90D/S90DD OLED.
 It's an amazing TV with a great selection of smart features, including support for Bixby and Alexa voice assistants.
 If you don't want to use voice assistants, its well-organized Tizen smart interface is fast, easy to use, and has a huge selection of streaming apps.
 Its QD-OLED panel is extremely colorful compared to WOLED panels from LG, making it one of the most vibrant TVs on the market alongside other QD-OLED TVs from Sony and Samsung.

 Like all OLEDs, the TV looks great in a dark room thanks to its perfect black levels.
 It's no slouch in a bright room either, as the TV has outstanding reflection handling and gets bright enough to overcome glare.
 It's also loaded with modern gaming features, so you get HDMI 2.1 bandwidth on all four ports, up to 4k @ 144Hz, and VRR.
 It doesn't support Dolby Vision HDR or DTS audio formats, so you might want to look at the pick below if you need those for your home theater.
-Unfortunately, not all sizes of the TV use a QD-OLED panel.
+Unfortunately, not all sizes use a QD-OLED panel.

 Although the Samsung S90D/S90DD OLED (QD-OLED) is the best choice for most users due to its incredible value proposition, if you want the best home theater experience possible and have money to burn, consider the more expensive Sony A95L OLED.
 Compared to Samsung's HDR10+ format, the Sony TV supports the more popular Dolby Vision HDR, so you'll enjoy the most advanced HDR experience possible from almost any source.
 It also offers better audio format support than the Samsung, including DTS:X passthrough over eARC, so you can run everything through your TV without sacrificing audio quality.
 Overall, you'll get the best HDR experience possible from more content with the Sony than you would with the Samsung.

 The Sony TV is also no slouch when it comes to smart features.
-It runs the built-in Google TV interface, which is slower than Samsung's Tizen OS but has more features and a wider selection of streaming apps.
+It runs the built-in Google TV interface, which is a bit slower than Samsung's Tizen OS but has more features and a wider selection of streaming apps.
 It supports hands-free voice control, so you can find your favorite content without the remote or use the voice assistant to control your other devices.
 Truly, if you're willing to pay its high price, the A95L might very well be the best TV around.

 The Sony BRAVIA 9 QLED is the best smart television for bright rooms.
 Its superb reflection handling and brightness mean it easily overcomes glare in the brightest of rooms, so you aren't distracted by reflections on your TV screen.
 As impressive as this TV is in a bright room, it also looks great in a dark room.
 Although it doesn't display the same perfect, inky blacks as an OLED like the Sony A95L OLED, it still has exceptional contrast for an LED TV and delivers very deep blacks with almost no blooming.
 It's also a great option for 4k Blu-ray collectors or those looking to get the most out of high-quality streaming services due to its support for Dolby Vision and DTS audio formats.